T-wcs/RansomPy-Covid19/README.md

 For use the script : python ServerKey.py --host <ip_adress> --port <port_number>

 # Improvements to come
-The program will encrypt the removable media connected to the target machine.

 The program will encrypt much faster with the use of threads.

 The program will be able to search and exploit a network communication to propagate itself.